Carmeldj/airbnb-clone-project/README.md

 An internal tool for managing users, properties, bookings, and reported issues.
 It ensures smooth platform operation, supports moderation, and provides insights into usage metrics.

+## API Secutity
+Here are the **key security measures** that will be implemented, along with why each is essential for a booking platform:

+---

+### 1. **Authentication**

+Ensures that only legitimate users can access their accounts using secure login mechanisms such as email/password (with hashing), OAuth, or multi-factor authentication (MFA).

+ **Why it matters**: Prevents unauthorized access to personal data, bookings, and payment information.
+It protects both guests and hosts from account hijacking.

+---

+### 2. **Authorization**

+Controls what authenticated users are allowed to do — for example, only hosts can edit their own properties, and guests can only manage their own bookings.

+ **Why it matters**: Prevents privilege escalation, data leaks, and misuse by ensuring users cannot access or modify resources they don’t own.

+---

+### 3. **Input Validation & Sanitization**

+All user input will be validated and sanitized to prevent attacks like SQL Injection, XSS (Cross-Site Scripting), and command injection.

+ **Why it matters**: Blocks attackers from injecting malicious code or accessing backend systems through forms or query parameters.

+---

+### 4. **Rate Limiting & Brute-force Protection**

+Limits the number of requests per user/IP per minute, especially on login and registration endpoints.

+ **Why it matters**: Prevents brute-force attacks on passwords and denial-of-service attempts that could slow down or crash the platform.

+---

+### 5. **Secure Payment Handling**

+All payments will be processed through trusted third-party providers (like Stripe or PayPal) over HTTPS with tokenization and encryption.

+ **Why it matters**: Ensures compliance with PCI standards, protects financial data, and reduces the risk of fraud or chargebacks.

+---

+### 6. **Data Encryption**

+Sensitive data such as passwords (hashed with bcrypt or Argon2), payment tokens, and personal information will be stored encrypted.
+HTTPS will be enforced site-wide.

+ **Why it matters**: Protects user data both at rest and in transit from being intercepted, stolen, or tampered with.

+---

+### 7. **Audit Logging & Monitoring**

+Key actions (e.g., login attempts, data edits, payments) will be logged and monitored to detect unusual or suspicious behavior.

+**Why it matters**: Helps quickly detect and respond to breaches, fraud, or misuse of the system.